 Light-sensitivity can either be a normal side effect of fluid retention in the eye, or it can signal dangerously high blood pressure and preeclampsia.

 How We Can Help

-To schedule your eye exam, call Village Visions in Skaneateles today!
+To schedule an eye exam or learn more about our eye care services, call Village Visions in Skaneateles today!

-Q&A With Our Optometrist in Skaneateles, New York
+Q&A With Our Eye Doctor in Skaneateles, New York

 Having your eyes evaluated by an optometrist on a regular basis is crucial for detecting early signs of eye diseases and changes in your prescription, including during pregnancy.
 Many serious eye diseases don’t cause any noticeable symptoms until they’ve progressed to late stages, when damage to vision may be irreversible.
 Whether or not you wear glasses or contact lenses for vision correction, ask your optometrist about how often to schedule a routine eye exam.

 According to the American Optometric Association and the Canadian Association of Optometrists, babies should have an eye exam within the first 6-12 months of life, even in the absence of noticeable vision problems.
 Healthy vision is a significant part of healthy overall development, so be sure not to skip your baby’s eye exams!